a review by Jeffrey Overstreet

 The Lives of Others is being interpreted by some as a timely commentary on the endangerment of citizens’ rights in America.
 I suppose you can read it that way, if you really want to try and compare the oppressed Berlin to, oh, Seattle, where I doubt many playwrights have found taps on their telephone lines.

 But this is not primarily a political film.
-Director Florian Henckel von Donnersmarck is investigation matters of the heart.
+Director Florian Henckel von Donnersmarck is investigating matters of the heart.
 Can a human being have a change of heart?
 Can a selfish man learn to be selfless?
 If so, what brings that about?
 And where does such a reversal lead him?
 The answer is clear.
 But The Lives of Others illustrates it with only a dash of sentimentality, so that we have to face, along with Weisler, the truth that integrity leads to vulnerability and sacrifice.

 The film’s only misstep is its closing scene, which feels somewhat contrived.
 If it had ended just a few moments earlier, we would have been left with a tantalizing question mark, which is always more haunting than an exclamation point.